maal700/Active-Directory-Home-Lab/README.md

 ![image alt](https://github.com/maal700/Active-Directory-Home-Lab/blob/4d92f35fc31ebfcfa143e992360aba48000ba37d/desktop.png)
-This shows the Windows login screen for the lab VM, displaying the domain and user account (JAG\JAG).
+This shows the Windows login screen for the lab VM, displaying the domain and user account (JAG/JAG).
 It confirms the virtual machine is properly joined to the Active Directory domain and ready for lab exercises.